Green hydrogen and Power-to-X products

 Green hydrogen and Power-to-X products – how it works

-Using a procedure known as electrolysis, water is decomposed into oxygen and hydrogen.
-The power needed for this is generated in a climate-neutral manner from renewable energy sources.
-By adding carbon, for example carbon dioxide (CO₂), the “green” hydrogen that has been produced in this way can then be turned into climate-neutral fuel gas (power-to-gas) or synthetic liquid fuel (power-to-liquid).
-This technology, which is called “Power to X” (PtX), is considered a key element of an energy system that relies fully on renewable energy sources.
+By adding carbon (for example carbon dioxide, CO₂), the green hydrogen produced in this way can then be turned, for example, into climate-neutral fuel gas (“power-to-gas”) or synthetic liquid fuel (“power-to-liquid”).
+This technology, known as “Power to X” (PtX), is regarded as a key element of an energy system based solely on renewable energy sources.

 Green hydrogen and PtX as an economic opportunity for the BMZ's partner countries

 That is why the Federal Ministry for Economic Cooperation and Development (BMZ) supports the generation of green hydrogen and the development of related industries in the partner countries with which it engages in development cooperation.
-The BMZ does not support hydrogen production from fossil energy.
+It BMZ does not support hydrogen production from fossil energy.

 National Hydrogen Strategy – Germany pioneers green hydrogen

 This also opens up opportunities for German enterprises.
 By building and operating “green refineries”, they can become pioneers of hydrogen technology.
-Through its National Hydrogen Strategy (External link), the German government wants to put Germany at the vanguard of green hydrogen and push ahead with the use of climate-friendly hydrogen technologies.
+Through its National Hydrogen Strategy (External link), the German government wants to put Germany at the vanguard of green hydrogen and advance the use of climate-friendly hydrogen technologies.
 The purpose of the strategy is to foster the production of affordable climate-neutral hydrogen and to make Germany a global provider of state-of-the-art hydrogen technology.

 Development of a PtX supply – BMZ plans to support construction of a reference plant